catdieval/user-workflow-and-user-stories/user-story-0.md

 - [ ] The function returns the createGlobalStyle component.

+- [ ] Create an "asset" folder and inside of it an "picture-examples" folder.

+- [ ]

 - [ ] Create a Component folder.

 - [ ] In this folder create a Button folder.